MClearning6/Factor_Mining/README.md

 # Factor_Mining

-Using definitions to register a factor, then add it to the config sheet and run the main process.
+1:Using definitions to register a factor
+2:then add it to the config in main process
+3:run the main process to evaluate your factor